Online Sampling and Decision Making with Low Entropy: Further related work

-The connection between secretary problem and online auction mechanisms has been explored by the work of Hajiaghayi, Kleinberg and Parkes~\cite{HajiaghayiKP04} and has brought lots of attention to this classical problem in computer science theory.
-In particular, this work introduces the {\em multiple-choice value version} of the problem, also known as the $k$-secretary problem (the original secretary problem only considers rankings and not values), in which the goal is to maximize the expected sum of the selected numbers, and discusses its applications in limited-supply online auctions.
-Kleinberg~\cite{kleinberg2005multiple} later presents a tight $(1-O(\sqrt{1/k}))$-approximation algorithm for multiple-choice secretary resolving an open problem of~\cite{HajiaghayiKP04}.
-The bipartite matching variant is studied by Kesselheim et al.~\cite{kesselheim2013optimal} for which they give a $1/e$-approximation solution using a generalization of the classical algorithm.
-Babaioff et al.~\cite{babaioff2007matroids} consider the {\em matroid} version and give an $\Omega(1/\log k)$-approximation algorithm when the set of selected items have to be an independent set of a rank $k$ matroid.
+The connection between secretary problem and online auction mechanisms has been explored by the work of Hajiaghayi, Kleinberg and Parkes~\cite{HajiaghayiKP04}.
+In particular, they introduce the {\em multiple-choice value version} of the problem, the $k$-secretary problem, in which the goal is to maximize the expected sum of the selected numbers, with applications to limited-supply online auctions.
+Kleinberg~\cite{kleinberg2005multiple} later presents a tight $(1-O(\sqrt{1/k}))$-competitive algorithm for $k$-secretary resolving an open problem of~\cite{HajiaghayiKP04}.
+The bipartite matching variant is studied by Kesselheim et al.~\cite{kesselheim2013optimal} for which they give a $1/e$-competitive solution.

+Babaioff et al.~\cite{babaioff2007matroids} consider the {\em matroid} version and give an $\Omega(1/\log k)$-competitive algorithm when the set of selected items have to be an independent set of a rank $k$ matroid.
+After the introduction of the problem, many papers have improved the competitive ratio which led eventually to $\Omega(1/\log\log{k})$-competitive algorithms obtained independently in \cite{DBLP:conf/soda/FeldmanSZ15, DBLP:conf/focs/Lachish14}.
 Other generalizations of secretary problem such as the submodular variant has been initially studied by the Bateni, Hajiaghayi, and ZadiMoghaddam~\cite{BHZ13} and Gupta, Roth, Schoenebeck, and Talwar~\cite{DBLP:conf/wine/GuptaRST10}.